misrab/docs/Dai.md

 **Keepers:** Independent economic actors that trade Dai, CDPs and/or MKR, create Dai or close CDPs and seek arbitrage on The Dai Credit System and as a result help maintain Dai market rationality and price stability.

-**MKR:** The ERC20 token that is used by MakerDAO for voting as well as used as a backstop in the case of insolvent CDPs.
+**MKR:** The ERC20 token that is used by MKR voters for voting as well as used as a backstop in the case of insolvent CDPs.

 **MKR Voters:** MKR holders who actively manage the risk of The Dai Credit System by voting on Risk Parameters.